-In the design area, the technical support arm of the ASI organises events for technical training at both industry and undergraduate level, case study seminars and awards, and publishes journals (based on latest research).
+The technical support arm of the ASI facilitates events and technical training at both shop floor vocational and degree qualified continuing professional development level, as well as case study seminars and awards.
+The ASI also publishes industry-leading journals based on the latest research.

-The technical references provided through the electronic online resources and library are proudly the best in the southern hemisphere and with longstanding links to global research and other steel industry associations such as the World Steel Association, the ASI can offer a truly international solution.
+The technical references provided through the ASI's electronic online resources and library are amongst the most comprehensive in the southern hemisphere.
+With longstanding links to global research capability and other steel industry associations such as the World Steel Association, the ASI can offer a truly international solution.